-You’ve probably experienced the heat coming from beneath the laptop and the perpetually ‘on’ fan.
-Servers are thousand times more powerful than a laptop.
-If servers get overheated, they can affect the computer performance in the whole office, reduce the server lifespan and even cause hardware damage.
-Therefore, a proper AC-system is a prerequisite to server room security.
+Computers generate heat when they operate.
+You’ve probably experienced the heat coming from beneath a laptop and heard that little, perpetually whirring fan.
+Different types of servers can be exponentially more powerful than a laptop, so they’ll need a bit more cooling than what a normal fan can provide.
+If your servers get overheated, the resulting issues or malfunctions can affect computer performance throughout the whole office, reduce the server lifespan and even cause significant hardware damage.
+Therefore, a proper AC system is a prerequisite to server room security.

 Regain Full Control the Easy Way

 Discover what makes Kisi the most advanced cloud access control solution.

 Ensure that you have enough room for future growth, including space for extra cooling units.
 This way, you don’t need to spend money to relocate your servers every few months or years.
 Consider soundproofing each surface in the space, including walls, ceilings and doors—this prevents anyone who works nearby from being distracted by the whirring of the servers and the air conditioning.

 Equipment and Electrical Requirements

 Your server racks should be professionally bought and installed, including adequate grounding and bracing.
 You don’t want your servers to fall and break or injure anyone who happens to be in the room.
 Server aisles should be at least four feet apart and no closer.
 The room should have a backup electrical system in case of a power outage.
 Your servers also need to be grounded and separated from any equipment that generates extra heat.
 Ensure that the computing equipment has a maximum electrical intensity 300 watts per square foot.

 Check your cables often and physically monitor for other hardware issues.
 Along with your equipment, install monitors for smoke, humidity, and other environmental factors.
 Consider installing a telephone line or some other easy form of communication so that employees can contact your team or emergency services quickly if there is a problem, like overheating or even an equipment fire.